-The Male Gaze on Steroids
+What I Wish I’d Known About Sexual Assault in the Military

 In a photograph of me taken during this time, my face is nearly transparent from lack of sunlight, deep blues and purples framing my eyes.
 When I look at that photograph, I remember a 21-year-old woman learning how to make strategic battlefield assessments about where to sleep, what to wear, how to engage with male co-workers without risking sexual assault.
 I lasted about a year in Iraq.
 I don’t know whether I could have lasted longer.
 Maybe I could have withstood the pressures of IEDs and mortars and stray fire over the Tigris and a workload more appropriate for three analysts if not for the less explicable, less tangible pressure of the ratio: too many men paying too much attention.

-This article appears in the October 2019 print edition with the headline “‘Get a Weapon.’”
+This article appears in the October 2019 print edition with the headline “Get a Weapon.”